 After you’ve outlined your grant activities, share data that show the difference this project has made in your community.
 This section will vary greatly, depending on how far along you are in the grant period, as well as the type of project you’re implementing.
 The easiest way to get started with this section is to revisit the goals and objectives you included in your initial grant proposal.

 Going back to our youth mentorship example, in the six-month report, you might share the number of mentor recruitment events you held, the number of potential mentors you interviewed, and any changes in mentor knowledge and skills following the training.
 By the time you submit your end-of-year grant report, you’ll likely share data on the number and demographics of youth who participated in your program, the percentage of youth who completed your program (if time-limited), and any changes the youth experienced after participating.

-Keep in mind, your data doesn’t have to be all numbers!
-The outcomes & impact section is a great place to share participant quotes or testimonials or stories of transformation that are a direct result of your project.
+Keep in mind, your data don’t have to be all numbers!
+The outcomes & impact section is a great place to share participant quotes, testimonials, or stories of transformation that are a direct result of your project.

 CHANGES TO THE INITIAL GRANT PROPOSAL

 It’s rare that project implementation goes exactly as planned, especially if it’s a new project.
 If you’ve changed your project plan since the initial grant proposal, use this section to discuss changes, why they were made, and how the changes have improved your project.